 VICE (2018) - Review

-Originally published June, 2019
+Originally published June 2019

 Not to be confused with the pretentious millennial news media platform, Vice is a stylish "biopic" about former vice-president Dick Cheney.
 However, unlike most biopic films where the person whom the film is focused on is treated with a certain level of reverence or admiration, Vice doesn't do too much to paint Dick Cheney as a great person.
 I'm no fan of Cheney and there are plenty of truths to this film that don't do him any favors, but I also am not a huge fan of Vice.

 There are a lot of redeeming qualities to Vice that are worth noting, however.
 It held my attention throughout the whole film and did some unique things that made it stand out against other biopic movies.
 There were certain liberties that filmmakers took with the structure and format that were somewhat entertaining and interesting.
-I was entertained overall and I respect some of the choices the filmmakers made about what it chose to focus on.
+I was entertained overall and I respect some of the choices the filmmakers made about what they chose to focus on.
 I look forward to a film just like it to come out of Hollywood that will be just as critical and satirically brutal to Barack Obama and all the poor choices he made during his presidency, but I'm sure I'll have to wait a very, very long time for that.

 Vice04-1024x443.jpg